mortpanda/okta-dashboard-1/README.md

 - Install pakackages : `npm install`
 - Run the tool : `ng serve`
 - Open the tool : `http://localhost:4200`

+## Configurations
-- The below file holds information on the API enpoints, `src/app/shared/okta-config.ts`
+- Information on the API enpoints - `src/app/shared/okta-config.ts`

-- The below file is used to hold the Okta condfigurations for the application.
-`src/app/shared/okta-config.ts`
+- OIDC configuration - `src/app/shared/okta-config.ts`

-- The below sample has been included, which you can edit and rename to "okta-config.ts" prior to running your own instance of this application.
-`src/app/shared/sample-okta-config.ts`
+- Sample configuration file - `src/app/shared/sample-okta-config.ts`

 - Inside the files, the below section will need to be updated with your setting.